mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 image: /public/scroll-transition.png
 ---

-This year we have massive additions for all APIs related to the *ScrollView* in SwiftUI.
+This year we have massive additions to all APIs related to the *ScrollView* in SwiftUI.
 This week we will talk about snapping behavior in *ScrollView* and how we can customize the scroll target.

 {% include friends.html %}